olivierwilkinson/CV/README.md

 ## Motivation

-First and foremost: it sounded fun!
-There are a couple benefits though:

 LaTeX is something I last used at university to write my dissertation and I found that, while challenging, it gave me really great control over the final document.
 Traditional word processors never gave me the same control I remember